Juror's racist comments give death row inmate another chance

-WASHINGTON — The U.S. Supreme Court on Monday gave a death row inmate in Georgia another chance to challenge his conviction for murder based on racist comments by one of the trial jurors.
+WASHINGTON — The U.S. Supreme Court on Monday gave a death row inmate in Georgia another chance to challenge his murder conviction based on racist comments by one of the trial jurors.

-Following Keith Tharpe's conviction for murder and his death sentence, his lawyers produced an affidavit signed by one of the jurors, Barney Gattie, who said "after studying the Bible, I have wondered if black people even have souls."
+Following Keith Tharpe's conviction and death sentence, his lawyers produced an affidavit signed by the juror, Barney Gattie, who said that "after studying the Bible, I have wondered if black people even have souls."

-Gattie also wrote in the documents that "there are two types of back people: 1.
+Gattie also wrote that "there are two types of black people: 1.
 Black folks and 2. (the N word)" and that Tharpe "wasn't in the 'good' black folks category in my book."

 Lower courts rejected Tharpe's efforts to challenge his death sentence, but the Supreme Court, in a brief unsigned ruling, said Gattie's affidavit "presents a strong factual basis for the argument that Tharpe's race affected Gattie's vote for a death verdict."